wareya/notmecab-rs/readme.md

 - This software is unusably slow if optimizations are disabled.
 - Cost rewriting is not performed when user dictionaries are loaded.
+- There are some cases where multiple parses tie for the lowest cost.
+It's not defined which parse gets chosen in these cases.
+- There are some cases where mecab failed to find an ideal parse, but notmecab-rs does.
+Notmecab-rs should never produce a parse that has a higher total cost than the parse that mecab gives.
+If it does, it indicates some underlying bug, and should be reported, please.